ericulley/dse-helper-extension/README.md

 ### Layer0 Hub

 * In the [Layer0 Hub](https://hub.admin.prod.a0core.net/orgs), two new buttons will be displayed when viewing customer Orgs.
-The `Login` button will prompt you to authenticate into the proper region and autoclose upon completion, and the `View Logs` button will open a new tab displaying OpenSearch logs of the space. **These buttons should be clicked in sequence**.
+The `Login` button will prompt you to authenticate into the proper region and autoclose the login tab upon completion (this autoclose feature is blocked in Firefox), and the `View Logs` button will open a new tab displaying OpenSearch logs of the space. **These buttons should be clicked in sequence**.